frpunlocking-com/realme-gt2-pro-bootloader-unlock-sources/README.md

 Are you device owner and... your warranty is still valid?

 I am not responsible if you brick your device, kill your SD card, install viruses, burn the battery, trigger thermonuclear war, or lose your job because the alarm app failed.
-Please research any features included in this software **before flashing it!
+Please research any features included in this software **before using it!
 You must be the rightful owner of the device you are modifying and have the legal right to alter its software.**.
 You are choosing to make these strong modifications on your device, and if you point the finger at me for messing up your device, I will laugh at you.

 ## LICENSE